t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Since the term "Internet of Things" (IoT) was coined by Kevin Ashton in 1999 working on Radio-Frequency Identification (RFID) technology at the Auto-ID Center of the Massachusetts Institute of Technology (MIT) {{Ashton}}, the concept of IoT had been broadened to reflect the vision of connecting the physical world to the virtual world of computers using (wireless) sensor networks with any kind of technology with which the Things can send and receive information without human intervention.
 Recently, the term has become more literal by actually connecting Things to the Internet and converging on Internet and also Web technology.
 Things are usually embedded systems of various kinds, such as home appliances, mobile equipment, wearable devices, etc.
-They are widely distributed, but have limited storage and processing power, which involve concerns regarding reliability, performance, energy consumption, security, and privacy.
+Things are widely distributed, but typically have limited storage and processing power, which raise concerns regarding reliability, performance, energy consumption, security, and privacy  {{Lin}}.
-Nonetheless, IoT has become one of the notable innovations playing an important role in our daily lives {{Lin}}.

 ## Cloud Computing